Chatanga/DuneImmorality/README.md

 # Rakis Rising Mod for Tabletop Simulator

-An evolution of Dune Uprising to bring back some advanced features of Spice Flow.
+A Tabletop Simulator mod for Dune Uprising and its extensions.

 ![Capture](captures/capture-1.jpg)